JacktheLander/Computer-Vision-Projects/README.md

   <em width="400"> and an OpenCV project I developed to reconstruct a 3D image in 2D</em>
 </p>

+# DIP
+Lab projects from a course taken in the pursuit of a M.S. in AI Engineering

 # YOLO
 These projects use Ultralytics YOLO for object detection and classification